maldonado91/PyBer-Analysis/README.md

 # PyBer-Analysis
-Fares in rural areas are too expensive and cause low rides Not enough drivers available in rural areas
-The forth week of feburary has a jump in fares across all city types
+1.The forth week of feburary has a jump in fares across all city types.
+2.Urban fares are roughtly double the fares in suburban areas.
+3.Not enough drivers available in rural areas.

-### 1. Overview of School District Analysis:
+### 1. Overview of PyBer Analysis:
-#### We previously summarized school and students data but later discovered we might have a case of academic dishonestly.
-We are going to replace some of the data with NaN values and re run the analysis.
-In this particular case we are focused on 9th grade data from Thomas High School and that information will be replaced with NaN.
+#### We previously summarized PyBer data for fares, drivers count and ride count for the various city types, which include, urban, suburban and rural areas.
+Now we are taking it a step further to expand usidng the date information availbale in our dataset.
+The ojective is to visualize total fares across all city types over time.
+We will group the dates into weekly buckets and plot using line charts.

 ### 2. School District Analysis Results:
 * How is the district summary affected?